Update: Feb 15, 2025

-Wanna jump straight to the code?
-Check out the gist here.
+Want to jump straight to the code?
+Check out the gist here!

-I started off googling around for “HTML to pdf” solutions, and first stumbled upon html-pdf-node.
-This package seemed to be exactly what I needed, and I was able to get a PDF generated in a matter of minutes.
-However, the styles were just a bit… off.
-I wasn’t really sure why, so I tried to load the HTML from an HTML file:
+I started googling for "HTML to pdf" solutions and stumbled upon html-pdf-node.
+This package seemed to be exactly what I needed, and I got a PDF generated in a matter of minutes.
+However, the styles were just a bit off.
+I wasn't sure why, so I tried to load the HTML from an HTML file:

 const fs = require("fs");